gh0st-007/Single-Cycle-Processor/README.md

 # Single-Cycle-Processor
-A reduced version of a RISC-V RV32I processor has been implemented using Verilog.
+This is a 32-bit processor design and is a reduced version of a RISC-V RV32I processor has been implemented using Verilog.
 Type of instructions implemented - R-type, I-type, B-type, J-type, S-type.

 A list of all the instructions implemented is as follows:
 R-Type: ADD,SUB,SLT,OR,AND
 I-Type: ADDI, SLT, ORI, ANDI